tinkernerd/FlightVault/Notes/Aviation Events.md

 ---
+banner: https://live.staticflickr.com/65535/53081648415_80d255e4ba_b_d.jpg
+category: Aviation
+created_at: 2024-12-30
+cssclasses:
+- cleandoc
+dateUpdated: 2025-01-31 14:41:48
+dg-publish: true
+status: Active
 title: Events in Aviation
-category: Aviation
 topic:
 - Events
 type: Resource
-status: Active
-created_at: 2024-12-30
-banner: https://live.staticflickr.com/65535/53081648415_80d255e4ba_b_d.jpg
-dateUpdated: 2025-01-31T14:41:48
-cssclasses:
-  - cleandoc
 ---

 # Events in Aviation

 Aviation events are a great way to connect with fellow enthusiasts, learn about new technologies, and celebrate the wonders of flight.
 From airshows to educational seminars, there’s something for everyone in the aviation community.